Pretty on the Inside: Lyrical content

 Many of the album's lyrics are narrative and diaristic in nature, and were heavily drawn from Love's personal life and experiences in her teenage and young adult years.
 In a press release promoting the album, Love said: "These songs are about my own weaknesses and impurities; things about myself that I hate ... paranoias, petty concerns, and pithy, pathetic things that are inside of me."
 Many of the songs are lyrically abstract and describe shocking scenes of violence.
-Recurrent themes discussed in the lyrics include elitism, beauty and self-image, abortion, prostitution, suicide, murder, "red lights", and self-destructiveness.
+Recurrent themes and motifs in the lyrics include elitism, beauty and self-image, abortion, prostitution, suicide, murder, "red lights", and self-destructiveness.
 Qs Peter Kane described the lyrics on the record as "confrontational" and "genuinely uninhibited".

+In a 1991 interview with Love, journalist Ed Condran noted the influence of Los Angeles's underworld on the album: "The songs are allegories which detail Hollywood's filthy underbelly.
+Tales of teenage prostitution, violence, and superficiality are dramatically and graphically rendered.
+Some are so vivid a few writers assumed Love was writing from personal experience.
+However, she says the narratives are all fictional."
+Reflecting on Los Angeles in an interview the year prior, Love said: "When I first came down here I said it was the ugliest place I'd ever seen and I would never fucking live here.
+And now I'm here."

 Hannah Levin of the Seattle publication The Stranger analyzed the lyrics to the track "Mrs. Jones", calling it a "particularly rattling sketch of what appears to be a rape scene, with Love seamlessly handling three perspectives: the ugly attacker ("Look into the bloodrot, you suicide bitch / It takes an hour with you to make me want to live"), the vengeful victim ("The abortion left an abscess / Don't ever talk to me like that again"), and the supportive narrator ("Just like a pro, she takes off her dress / And she kicks you down in her snow white pumps")."
 The song also quotes the Rudyard Kipling poem The Ballad of East and West.
 (Note: "East is east and west is west" is a famous line from "The Ballad of East and West" by Kipling; this exact phrase is quoted in the track "Mrs. Jones" on Hole's 1991 release, Pretty on the Inside.